Common mistakes, when filming special occasions

 If the wrong resolution or video format was selected in your camcorder, the footage will be recorded accordingly.
 If you selected a poor resolution, your footage will have poor resolution too.
 What does the number of the resolution mean?
 In short, the number represents the number of horizontal lines the video has from top to bottom.
 A 480p video is made up of 480 lines stacked one on top of another, with each line being 852 pixels wide – that’s what it means when people say a video’s resolution is 852×480.
 Accordingly, a 720p video has 720 lines that are each 1,280 pixels wide, meaning that it is more than twice as sharp as a similar 480p video and can be viewed on a much larger screen.
 Whenever possible, choose the highest possible resolution, (and don’t forget to upgrade your storage space accordingly), try to use HD settings, whenever possible.

+Very common filming mistake: part of person being filmed is cut off from the video.
 The audience of your video can only see what you show them.
 You have a responsibility to keep the subject in the frame.
 When you are capturing video of people, there is a rule of thumb to make sure you have them composed correctly: keep the eyes of your subject about a third of the way down from the top of the screen.
 This works if you have a head-to-toe shot of the person and it works if you have an extreme close-up where the person’s face fills the frame.
 The eyes are in the same relative position.
 Recently, I had a client, who asked me to edit a video where half of the speaker’s head was out of the frame.
 There isn’t a pretty way of fixing that.

 Cameras with automatic exposure will attempt to adjust your picture so that it looks as good as possible under a certain lighting condition.
 If you point your camera at a bright light source (such as the sun or a bright window when you are indoors) the camera will adjust the aperture of the lens to compensate.
 If your subject is sitting on the ledge of the window when this happens, you might be able to see things outside, but your subject will probably be a dark silhouette without detail.
 Your gear may have a backlighting feature to compensate (by overexposing the background) or you could try to add light your subject (this is not easy), but the best solution might be to move your camera to avoid dealing with the bright background.